Trivivium/devops-2k20/report/REPORT.md

 #### Github Actions

-Continuous integration required the ability to run a variety of scripts, essentially, when ever a new commit enters the repository.
+Continuous integration required the ability to run a variety of scripts, essentially, whenever a new commit enters the repository.
 We initially looked at a variety of different CI possibilities, and considered Jenkins for one, however we randomly looked at github and a group member asked if any of us have every tried using Github Actions, their CI solution, and we realized that